 Resident shall be solely responsible and agrees to pay for any loss or damage to real or personal property of Manager caused by the negligence or acts of Resident, Resident’s employees, agents or guests.
 If any negligence of anyone other than Manager or its staff results in injury, illness, or damage to Resident, or to Resident’s personal property, Resident hereby releases and discharges Manager from all liability or responsibility for such injury or damage to Resident, Resident’s employees, agents or guests or to Resident’s personal property.
 Resident shall have the responsibility of providing insurance to protect against such losses.

-Resident agrees to hold Manager harmless from any and all actual or alleged claims, demands, causes of action, liability, loss, damage, and/or injury (to property or person including, without limitation, wrongful death) whether brought by an individual or other entity, or imposed by a court of law or by administrative action of any federal, state or local government body or agency arising out of an incident to any acts, omissions, negligence, willful misconduct or any outside party, its personnel, employees, agent, contractors or volunteers in connection with or arising out of the outside parties’ performance of service for Resident.
+Resident agrees to hold Manager harmless from any and all actual or alleged claims, demands, causes of action, liability, loss, damage, and/or injury (to property or person including, without limitation, wrongful death), whether brought by an individual or other entity, or imposed by a court of law or by administrative action of any federal, state or local government body or agency arising out of an incident, to any acts, omissions, negligence, willful misconduct or any outside party, its personnel, employees, agent, contractors or volunteers in connection with or arising out of the outside parties’ performance of service for Resident.
 This indemnification applies to and includes, without limitation, the payment of all penalties, fines, judgments, awards, decrees, attorney’s fees and related costs or expenses and any reimbursements to Manager for all legal expense and costs incurred by it.
 Resident may have additional liabilities and responsibilities under the Condominium Documents.

 C. Responsibility for Medical Updates and Agreement to Purchase Needed Services